-A PET/CT scan takes about a total of two hours to complete.
-The injection occurs about 60 minutes to an hour prior to the start of the scan.
+A PET/CT scan takes about a total of 2 hours to complete.
+The injection occurs about an hour prior to the start of the scan.
 The scan itself takes about 35 minutes.

-The placement of the IV line may give you some discomfort, but there should be no other pain involved.
+The placement of the IV may give you some discomfort, but there should be no other pain involved.
 You may feel some flushing when the tracer material is injected.

 Based on the results, your doctor will decide if any further tests or treatments are needed.

-Call your doctor if any of the following occurs:
+Call your doctor if any of the following occur:

-If you think you have an emergency, call for medical help right away.
+If you think you have an emergency, call for emergency medical services right away.

-Radiological Society of North America
+Radiology Info—Radiological Society of North America

 PET/CT scan.
-Hartford Hospital website.
-Available at: http://www.harthosp.org/imaging/PETCTScan/default.aspx.
-Accessed May 22, 2013.
+UPMC website.
+Available at: http://www.upmc.com/patients-visitors/education/tests/Pages/petct-scan.aspx.
+Accessed March 14, 2018.

 Positron emission tomography-computed tomography (PET/CT).
 Radiological Society of North America Radiology Info website.
 Available at: https://www.radiologyinfo.org/en/info.cfm?pg=pet.
 Updated January 23, 2017.
 Accessed March 14, 2018.